AMID Logo

 • The consignee (in respect of import recovery called Importer of Records),

-• Destination’s country officials (Destination country's Customs, Government agencies that may concern with imported goods, Customs and border protection officers, etc.),
+• Destination's country officials (Destination country's Customs, Government agencies that may be concerned with imported goods, Customs, and border protection officers, etc.),

 • An international ocean freight carrier's destination agent,

-Please note that import recoveries in international shipping are a complex and time-sensitive process.
-Even though most of countries around the world allow consignees (importers of records) to work on cargo recoveries directly with the Customs, unless you are not a professional, it is a good idea to work on the recovery with the international carrier's agent or hire a licensed in the country customs broker.
+Please note that import recoveries in international shipping are complex and time-sensitive.
+Even though most countries worldwide allow consignees (importers of records) to work on cargo recoveries directly with Customs, unless you are a professional in customs, it is a good idea to hire a licensed customs broker.

-Moreover, if shipping from the U.S. freight LCL, unlike with FCL, you always have an ocean carrier's agent responsible for the de-consolidation of your cargo.
-You should avoid the headache and/or extra charges that may occur in the event you fail in your destination country's import recovery procedures for a reasonable fee.
+When shipping from the U.S. freight LCL, unlike with FCL, you always have an ocean carrier's agent responsible for the de-consolidation of your cargo.
+Most of the time, the agent is a customs broker as well.
+They should assist you in your destination country's customs clearance procedures for a reasonable fee.
+However, your agent occasionally asks you to clear your importing goods with customs.
+Then, you have to seek a customs broker licensed in the country.

-Please keep in mind that if, for any reason, you forgot about or missed arriving of your imported goods, that does not mean that the destination country's officials will forget about that.
+Please keep in mind that if, for any reason, you forgot about or missed the arrival of your imported goods, that does not mean that the destination country's officials will forget about that.

 Arrival Notice in Seafreight

-Shipments with trans-shipping: If a port of discharge on your bill of lading differs from the place of delivery, then the ETA in your shipping from the USA may not be the ETA to the place of delivery but to the port of discharge, where your cargo should be trans-shipped to the place of delivery (the final destination).
+SHIPMENTS WITH TRANS-SHIPPING: If a Port of Discharge on your bill of lading differs from the Place of Delivery, then the ETA in your shipping from the USA may NOT be the ETA to the final destination.
+The ETA is to the Port of Discharge, where your cargo will be handled for further transshipping to the final destination (Place of Delivery).

 Do not ignore or delay your cargo recovery at the destination.

 Yes, International Maritime Laws should apply to your freight.
-But depending on the country that you ship to, the Laws may be interpreted in different ways.
+However, the laws may be interpreted differently depending on the country you ship to.
 Do not say about other subjective factors peculiar only to your destination country.

-What can we suggest to you if, for some reason, you will experience problems with the recovery of your LCL sea freight shipment at the destination?:
+What can we suggest if, for some reason, you experience problems with recovering your LCL sea freight shipment at the destination?:

-1. If, for any reason, you will not be contacted by the sea freight carrier's destination agent on/in a few days before ETA (Estimated day of Arrival), do not wait and contact them first.
+1. If, for any reason, you are not contacted by the sea freight carrier's destination agent on/within a few days before ETA (Estimated Time of Arrival), do not wait and contact them first.
 The contact info is in your bill of lading.

 2. Always request a legal Arrival Notice.
 Your Arrival Notice must be dated and contain the agent's letterhead and destination charges breakdown.
 Phone calls or random emails are not enough.

-4. If you face a problem with your shipping from the USA, do not hesitate to contact us.
-However, if you will not provide a copy of your legal Arrival Notice, we most likely will be unable to work with the carrier on your behalf.
+4. If you encounter a problem with shipping from the USA, do not hesitate to contact us.
+However, if you do not provide a copy of your legal Arrival Notice, we will most likely be unable to work with the carrier on your behalf.
 I.e., we will always need a copy of your Arrival Notice.

 Remember: Import recoveries are time-sensitive!
-As quickly you begin working on it, as less probably that you will get the deadline penalties: storage, demurrage, Customs penalties, etc.
+The more quickly you begin working on them, the less likely you will be to incur the deadline penalties: storage, demurrage, Customs penalties, etc.